Building your own MCP server for Claude Code: a working tutorial

 Write one when:

-• You repeatedly want to give Claude Code access to the same internal tool / API / data
+- You repeatedly want to give Claude Code access to the same internal tool, API, or data

-• An existing MCP server doesn’t cover your use case
+- An existing MCP server does not cover your use case

-• An existing MCP server already does what you need
+- An existing MCP server already does what you need (check the directory first)

-• The integration is “call OpenAI API” — that’s not what MCP is for
+- The integration is “call OpenAI API” — that is not what MCP is for

 The bigger pattern